idealistdev/alfajor/docs/source/intro/tutorial.rst

 So now we've seen the application in all it's glory, we'd better write a few tests to make sure it is functioning as expected.

-Again, cuz we are such good guys over here, we've started a little test suite that you can kick off pretty easily.
+Again, cuzz we are such good guys over here, we've started a little test suite that you can kick off pretty easily.
 To run the tests simply type: ::

-    $ nosetests tests.examples.test_simple
+    $ nosetests docs.examples.test_simple

 So let's go on a line-by-line tour through the nosetest test_name_entry in tests/examples/test_simple